Funds eye 'jam tomorrow' in face of Greek ructions

 For fund managers and those investment advisers offering bespoke services to the world’s rich, the vote has increased uncertainty and teed up more market flux, but has yet to trigger a flood of sell orders.

-“Overall the response has been relatively subdued with investors wary of, rather than immediately worried about, a wider euro crisis,” said Paul O‘Connor, co-head of the multi-asset team at 89.4 billion pound asset manager Henderson Global Investors HGGH.L.
+“Overall the response has been relatively subdued with investors wary of, rather than immediately worried about, a wider euro crisis,” said Paul O‘Connor, co-head of the multi-asset team at 89.4 billion pound asset manager Henderson Global Investors.

 During other stress points in the region’s long-running debt battle, concerns around contagion from Greece to other markets has seen debt yields rise sharply and the stock prices of banks and others directly exposed to Greece fall.